Local / reviews

 BrightLocal, 2026

-That's the bar: enough reviews to clear the threshold, a rating high enough to survive the filter, and enough recent ones to look alive.
-None of it happens by accident.
+So the bar has three parts: enough reviews to clear the threshold, a rating high enough to survive the filter, and enough recent ones to look like a business that's still open.
+None of it shows up on its own.

 83%